itsubaki/ghz/appengine/README.md

 - Deployment Frequency: The number of deployments to production per day.
 - Lead Time for Changes: The median amount of time for a commit to be deployed into production.
-- Time to Restore Services: The median amount of time between the deployment which caused the failure and the remediation.
+- Time to Restore Services: The median amount of time between the <deployment> which caused the failure and the remediation.
+  - In this product, The median amount of time between the <push event/pull request merge> which caused the failure and the remediation.
 - Change Failure Rate: The number of failures per the number of deployments.

 ## Required